The Board of Education of the Downey Unified School District believes that:

-- Provide professional development training and appropriate materials for teachers to implement the Common Core State Standards, Next Generation Science Standards (NGSS), aGeneral Education Mental Health Services (GEMHS), counseling interns and program specialists.
+- Provide professional development training and appropriate materials for teachers to implement the California State Standards, including Next Generation Science Standards (NGSS), aGeneral Education Mental Health Services (GEMHS), counseling interns and program specialists.

 - Maintain the fiscal excellence that the District has achieved while implementing the Local Control Funding Formula (LCFF) model and state requirements.

 - Integrate technology into District initiatives through expansion of the 21st Century Learning Communities (21 CLC) initiative enhancing Professional Learning Communities (PLC).